Lab 5: Lazy Loading

 }

-We also introduce a delay in the UserService.findAll
+We also introduce a delay in the `UserService.findAll` method by adding a `Thread.sleep` to simulate a slow external system.

 public List<EasyUser> findAll() {